pandafeeder/learn_django_by_example/README.md

 ###create objects

-1.ordinary objects with no relation file is easily created.
-Just like ordinary creatation of python objects.
+1. ordinary objects with no relation field is easily created.
+Just like ordinary creatation of python objects. instance = Class(args=xxxx)

+2. ForeignField

+    You must save an object before it can be assigned to a foreign key relationship.
+Let's say that an employee and a company is ManyToOne relationship(a company could have lots of employees, but a employee should work for only one company).
+In this case:

+    ***acompany = Company(name="PlanetExpress", description="deliver things")***
+    ***fry = Employee(name="Fry", age=35, company=acompany)***

+    Above will raise a error when assign acompany to fry's company, you have to save acompany first before use it.

+3. ManyToManyField

+    You have to save an objects before associating it with manytomany relationship.
+Let's say that fry and leela are friends,

+    ```python
+    class Individual(modles.Model):
+        ...
+        name = models.CharField(max_length=50)
+        friends = models.ManyToManyField('self')
+        ...

+    fry = Individual(name="Fry")
-    instance = Class(args=xxxx)
+    leela = Individual(name="Leela")

-2.ForeignField

-3.ManyToManyField
+    #you have to save it first
+    fry.save()
+    leela.save()
+    fry.friends.add(leela)
+    leela.friends.add(fry)
+    ```